nicholflowers/Cheating-at-Scrabble/README.md

 ### 🔹 Word Matching

 - Reads the SOWPODS word list once into memory
-- For each candidate word, consumes letters from a copy of the rack to test whether the word can be formed
+- Tests each word by consuming letters from a copy of the rack, rather than a simpler letter-count check, so that wildcards can stand in for any letter
-- Falls back to a wildcard (`*` or `?`) when a needed letter is not otherwise available in the rack
+- Spends a wildcard only when a needed letter is not already in the rack.
+Because a word spelled with real letters keeps its full score while wildcards count zero, this returns the higher-scoring version when a word can be formed either way

 ### 🔹 Scoring